viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 ### Upload the Micro-RDK to your ESP32

-Now, upload the project to connect to your ESP32 through [the Viam app](https://app.viam.com):
+Now, upload the project to connect to your ESP32 and remotely control it live on [the Viam app](https://app.viam.com):

 {{< tabs >}}
 {{% tab name="Use Canon" %}}